assely/documentation/ajax.md

 #### Response via Closure

-For simpler actions the closure may be entirely sufficient.
+For simpler actions, the closure may be entirely sufficient.

 ```php
 Ajax::listen('action', function () {